This is a 17 jewel Elgin ready to be serviced. Click on photo

 Step 16 the fully assembled watch is wound and set and checked

-against an atomic clock for 48 hours.
+against an atomic clock for up to 48 hours.

 Cases are an important component of the pocket watch, describing